jrouwe/JoltPhysics/Docs/APIChanges.md

 * 20220415 - Removed Body::GetDebugName / SetDebugName, keep this info in a lookaside table if you need it (6db4d3beac6760e55f65102db00f93dfbc56ac26)
 * 20220406 - Renamed CollisionDispatch::sCastShapeVsShape to sCastShapeVsShapeLocalSpace (6ba21f50dcf17bd506080ec30759724a7f3097d8)
 * 20220327 - Changed the default include path, #include <xxx> must be replaced by #include <Jolt/xxx> (06e9d17d385814cd24d3b77d689c0a29d854e194)
-* 20220303 - When constructing a SliderConstraint you now need to call SliderConstraintSettings::SetPoint to configure the point where the bodies attach (5a327ec182d0436d435c62d0bccb4e76c6324659)
+* 20220303 - Note: Superseded by d16a0b05bfeed42b1618e3774a9c953e6922d22b.
+When constructing a SliderConstraint you now need to call SliderConstraintSettings::SetPoint to configure the point where the bodies attach (5a327ec182d0436d435c62d0bccb4e76c6324659)
 * 20220228 - PointConstraint::mCommonPoint is now mPoint1 / mPoint2 (066dfb8940ba3e7dbf8ed47e9a1eeb194730e04b)
 * 20220226 - ObjectToBroadPhaseLayer and BroadPhaseLayerToString changed to BroadPhaseLayerInterface, this makes mapping a broadphase layer to an object layer more flexible (36dd3f8c8c31ef1aeb7585b2b615c23bc8b76f13)
 * 20220222 - Shape and body user data changed from uint32 to uint64 (14e062ac96abd571c6eff5e40b1df4d8b2333f55)